Maradeka

-Moro War for Secession from Philippines
+Moro War for Secession from the Philippines

-The Muslims in the Southern Philippines known as Moro or Bangsamoro claimed to have preceded the Philippine Commonwealth when the United States Government granted in 1935 self-rule due to the demand for independence by Filipino politicians headed by Manuel L. Quezon.
-The Bangsamoro people have established their independent Sultanates, namely the Sultanate of Sulu, Sultanate of Maguindanao and the Pat A Pangampong of Ranaw (Federal States of Ranaw).
-These Moro Sultanates mounted a colonial resistance called Spanish–Moro Wars by Dr. Casar Adib Majul in his book History of the Muslims in the Philippines, against the incursion of Spanish Colonial power in 1571 and the annexation of the Mindanao, Sulu, and Palawan islands by the United States of America in the Moro–American War (1899–1913) after the Spanish–American War (1899–1902).
-The Moros fought against the Japanese invasion in World War II.
+Muslims in the Southern Philippines, known as Moro or Bangsamoro, claim to have preceded the Philippine Commonwealth when the United States Government granted self-rule in 1935.
+This followed demands for independence by Filipino politicians, led by Manuel L. Quezon.

+The Bangsamoro people have established, independent Sultanates, such as the Sultanate of Sulu, Sultanate of Maguindanao and the Pat A Pangampong of Ranaw (Federal States of Ranaw).
+These Moro Sultanates mounted a colonial resistance known as the Spanish–Moro Wars by Dr. Cesar Adib Majul in his book 'History of the Muslims in the Philippines'.
+This was carried out as a resistance to the incursion of Spanish Colonial power in 1571 and the annexation of the Mindanao, Sulu, and Palawan islands by the United States in the Moro–American War (1899–1913).
+This followed the Spanish–American War (1899–1902), and the Moros' resistance to Japanese invasion in World War II.